richardhaslam/darsim/README.md

 # Welcome to the DARSim Matlab simulator

 ## What is DARSim?
-DARSim2 is a Matlab-based 3D reservoir simulator which is aimed at delivering a research and prototype platform for testing new ideas, as well as field-relevant simulation of multiphase flow in natural subsurface formations.
+DARSim is an open-source Matlab-based 3D reservoir simulator which is aimed at delivering a research and prototype platform for testing new ideas, as well as field-relevant simulation of multiphase flow in natural subsurface formations.
 The key elements that make DARSim2 unique are the following:
 1. It is a comprehensive easy-to-work open-source simulator
 2. It has the state-of-the-art multiscale in space and time implementation